jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 		HTS2	test2
 		HTS3	test3

-Note: the first element is a part of name of the file generated from HTS and the second is the name you want the sample to be labelled => check example files for an example
+Note: the first element is a part of name of the file generated from HTS and the second is the name you want the sample to be labelled => check ExampleFile for an example

 3- Copy the script folder, the 3 scripts named MiSeq_pipeline_V4_SWARM_part(1,2 and 3)_HPC.py from this repository and add all in the folder where you save the List_samples.txt and the rawdata folder (suggestion MiSeq_folder).